-• iPods; mobile phones; MP3/4 players or similar device; watches of any kind are not permitted.
+• iPods; mobile phones; MP3/4 players, AirPods, Earphones/earbuds or similar device; watches of any kind are not permitted.

 This means that:

 - all unauthorised items are left outside of the examination room; - any pencil cases taken into the examination room must be see-through; - any water bottles must be clear and free of labels.